Verbena Spa at The Austin Proper Hotel

 100A Guadalupe St., Downtown

 If you’re in need of a wax, a quickie facial, a mani/pedi, or just about any self-care treatment you can think of, milk + honey is the spot.
 It’s ideal if you need to be in and out, but it’s also a solid option if you want to spend an afternoon with friends thanks to the serene lounge area, where you can hang out between treatments.
 If you’re after a one-and-done style pampering, go for the “Spa Partisan” that packs in a body polishing treatment followed by a steam under a canopy, and a 60-minute body butter massage.
 (It’s as good as it sounds.)
 Facials—which are anywhere from 60- to 120-minutes long—are completely bespoke.
 The estheticians take the time to talk to you about your goals, then create a treatment with decongesting ultrasonic therapies, gentle extractions, fruit acid peels, and powerful peptide treatments.
-End your experience by wandering through the smartly curated shop—we love to stock up on Osea’s clean skincare.
-They have three other locations throughout Austin, and one in Houston, but the 2nd Street District location is the flagship.
+End your experience by wandering through the smartly curated shop, which includes milk + honey’s own line of products.
+They have several other locations throughout the country, but the 2nd Street District location is the flagship.

 Fresa’s Chicken al Carbon